 - Unwelcome and intentional touching

-- Sexually oriented verbal abuse
+- Sexually oriented verbal abuse or threats

 - Sexually oriented comments about an individual’s body